KgalaleloLethoko/FilmLog-App/README.md

 3. Run using: ionic serve

 ## Screenshots
-Screenshots of the application can be found in the Screenshots folder.
+Screenshots of the application can be found in the AppScreenshots folder.